What to do if there is a fire

 - If you have any children or elderly or disabled people with you, plan the order you will escape in so that you can help them down

-- Don't stop or go back in for any reason
+- Don't stop or go back in to the building for any reason

 What to do if you live in a high-rise flat